C-bowman/inference-tools/README.md

 [![PyPI - Downloads](https://img.shields.io/pypi/dm/inference-tools?color=purple)](https://pypi.org/project/inference-tools/)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/inference-tools)

-This package aims to provide a set of python-based tools for Bayesian data analysis which are simple to use, allowing them to applied quickly and easily.
+This package provides a set of Python-based tools for Bayesian data analysis which are simple to use, allowing them to applied quickly and easily.

+Inference-tools is not a framework for Bayesian modelling (e.g. like [PyMC](https://docs.pymc.io/)), but instead provides tools to sample from user-defined models using MCMC, and to analyse and visualise the sampling results.

 ## Features